garden-io/garden/docs/guides/running-service-in-local-mode.md

 A concrete example can be found in the [`local-mode project`](../../examples/local-mode).

+### Compatibility with dev mode

+A service cannot be running in local and dev modes simultaneously.
+Local mode always takes precedence over dev mode if both are configured in the relevant `garden.yml` configuration file and if both `--local` and `--dev` flags are enabled.

 ### Windows compatibility

 The _local mode_ is not supported natively for Windows OS.
 It should be used with WSL in Windows environments.